2026 Overcoming Obstacles: Enhancing Access to Professional Development for Solo Librarians Grant Program

 Grant Program Overview

-This project aims to identify and address the barriers that prevent solo librarians, particularly those in small and rural communities, from accessing professional development opportunities.
-This planning grant will explore the real-world obstacles these librarians face by gathering insights from subject matter experts, facilitating focus groups, and conducting a national survey.
-The project will produce a comprehensive report and potential strategies to address these obstacles and improve access for new training options.
+This project will identify and address the barriers that prevent solo librarians, especially those in small and rural communities, from effectively accessing professional development.
+Through a planning grant, the team will gather insights from subject matter experts, facilitate focus groups, and conduct a national survey to understand the real-world obstacles.

 This project was made possible in part by the Institute of Museum and Library Services [RE-259035-OLS-25].